albtrentadue/ClEnSensors/INSTALL.md

 **IMPORTANT**: if both versions 2.7 and 3 are installed in the Linux box, then the system must be configured to run Python 2.7 as default

-Python native development libraries are needed to allow installation of the python libraries listeb below.
+Python native development libraries are needed to allow installation of the python libraries listed below.
 The **python-dev**  installable package is available as .deb package for LinuxMint.
 It can be installed using the standard package installation command apt-get:

 ```# sudo apt-get install python-dev```